From Instruction to Event: Sound-Triggered Mobile Manipulation: Experiment

-\textbf{Effect of Input Modality for the Pick Skill.} We investigate the impact of depth modalities on the {Pick} skill in~\reftab{tab:ablation_pick}, comparing the efficacy of head depth and arm depth.
-Using head depth alone yields the lowest success rate of 57.20\%, primarily because the target object often falls outside the head camera's optimal viewing range during manipulation.
+\textbf{Effect of Input Modality for Pick Skill and Open Door Skill.} We investigate the impact of depth modalities on the {Pick} skill and Open Door Skill in~\reftab{tab:ablation_pick_open_door}, comparing the efficacy of head depth and arm depth.
+For the Pick skill, using head depth alone yields the lowest success rate of 57.20\%, primarily because the target object often falls outside the head camera's optimal viewing range during manipulation.
 In contrast, the model relying solely on arm depth achieves a higher success rate of 66.66\%, as the arm depth can directly observe the target when aligned.
 We observe that integrating both depth sources results in the best performance (88.73\%).
-The two views prove complementary: the arm depth provides precise object-to-gripper distance, while the head depth offers global context to assist the arm in returning to the resting pose.
+A similar trend appears in the Open Door Skill, where combining both depth views reaches the optimal result of 62.16\%, significantly outperforming either single-modality setup.
+The two views prove complementary: the arm depth provides precise object-to-gripper distance and local affordances, while the head depth offers a global context of the gripper and object.

-\textbf{Effect of Input Modality for the Open Door Skill.} For the {Open Door} skill, we validate the impact of different depth inputs, specifically analyzing head depth and arm depth (see~\reftab{tab:ablation_opendoor}).
-Models relying on a single depth source achieve comparable performance, with the head depth only model (Model \Rnum{2}) slightly outperforming the arm depth only model (Model \Rnum{1}).
-We attribute this margin to the fact that head depth provides a global view of the door's structure, whereas the arm camera often suffers from initial misalignment with the door's specific affordance (\ie, the handle).
-Crucially, combining both modalities (Model \Rnum{3}) results in a dramatic performance boost to 62.16\%.
-This improvement stems from the complementary nature of the inputs: the head depth offers the global context necessary to locate the door frame, which in turn allows the agent to leverage the arm depth for precisely perceiving the target affordance for accurate manipulation.